eirichmond/elliott-richmond-register-custom-block-styles/README.md

-# Register Custom Block Styles
+# Elliott Richmond Register Custom Block Styles

 A reusable class to register custom block styles with associated stylesheets from the active theme.